Why should I read this guide?

 At the same time, we found real ways to help with important neglected problems.
 For instance, by focusing on the world’s poorest people, it’s really possible to save hundreds of lives, while doing work you enjoy too.

 We’ve even found that our generation faces issues that could affect the entire future of civilisation, and that relatively few people focus on them.
-This includes issues such as pandemics even worse than COVID-19 and the creation of smarter-than-human AI (which we’ve been recommending people work on since 2014!).
+This includes issues such as pandemics even worse than COVID-19 and the risks posed by smarter-than-human AI (which we’ve been recommending people work on since 2014!).
 In fact, we think these issues are where many of our readers could make the biggest possible difference, so that’s where we focus the most.

 As of today, thousands of people have significantly changed their career plans based on our advice.
 Some of them are researching ways to prevent the next pandemic, some are working on neglected areas of government policy, some are developing groundbreaking technology, and others have used our research to figure out their own paths.